 Attendees can expect to hear the National Anthem, and perhaps even a patriotic sing-a-long!

 For more than 40 years, this community choir has brought the “joy of singing” to Volusia County.
 In addition to concerts that cover genres from classical works to contemporary pop, DBCS offers an outlet for our residents to learn new music, sight read, harmonize, exercise their vocal skills, and socialize with friends.

-Last year, they tackled their first virtual project, a performance of “A Tribute to the Armed Services,” which was arranged and orchestrated by Lloyd Larson (watch the video at https://youtu.be/mpSKI5Jwl1k).
+In 2020, they tackled their first virtual project, a performance of “A Tribute to the Armed Services,” which was arranged and orchestrated by Lloyd Larson (watch the video at https://youtu.be/mpSKI5Jwl1k).

 Hope4Veterans is a nonprofit organization that helps our military women, active duty, National Guard, and Veterans, through education, social events, and mentoring.
 The Hope4Veterans vision is to prevent isolation, homelessness, and suicide by providing sister connections, social meet and greets, Art and Women Projects, Peer2Peer Sister Program, and the resources and tools to help military women obtain the benefits they deserve.